OrangeTabia/fairshare/README.md

 # Endpoints

-## `Auth`
+## Auth

-## Teams
+## Expenses
-## Games
+## Comments
-## Odds
+## Friends
-## Results
+## Settle Up

 # Feature List
-1. Teams
+1. Expenses
-2. Games
+2. Comments
-3. Odds
+3. Friends
-4. Results
+4. Settle Up

 # Future Implementation Goals
-1. User role for 'betters'
-2. API for live games
-3. Betters can make single game bets or parlays
-4. Betters can join groups with friends and see each others' bets
+1. Create a groups feature where users can create, update, delete reoccurring expenses within that group of friends.
+2. Create a toggle in the expenses that will split fees between friends and groups by a certain percentage.

 # Connect
 [LinkedIn](https://www.linkedin.com/in/tabiaye/)